 Borrowers who are already behind on payments have another option: nonprofit credit counseling agencies accredited by the National Foundation for Credit Counseling can negotiate lower rates and structured repayment plans directly with lenders.
 These programs avoid the credit-score damage that comes with debt settlement or bankruptcy and are available at low or no cost.

-None of these steps fix the structural mismatch between wages and prices.
-But they can shrink the interest burden that turns a manageable balance into a years-long trap.
+None of these steps fix the structural mismatch between wages and prices, but they can shrink the interest burden that turns a manageable balance into a years-long trap.
 With the Fed signaling no imminent rate cuts as of spring 2026, waiting for monetary policy to bail out household budgets is not a realistic plan for most Americans carrying credit card debt.